 How to contact me: firstname.lastname@example.org

 Why I am a Diversity Intern: When I was a prospective student, I participated in the Fall Diversity program.
-It was one of the best experiences of my life.
 The program provided invaluable insight to Pitzer and it helped me with my final decision to enroll as a full-time student.
 Such an awesome program wouldn’t be possible if it weren’t for the Diversity coordinators.
-As a Diversity intern, I hope to provide prospective students from underrepresented backgrounds the same opportunity that I had as a participant in the Diversity program.
+As a Diversity intern, I hope to provide prospective students from underrepresented backgrounds the same opportunity that I had as a participant in the Diversity Program.

 The best thing about Pitzer is the people.
 The faculty and staff members are exponentially supportive and they genuinely want each student to succeed in his/her endeavors.
 The students themselves are creative, passionate individuals that sincerely want to change the world in a positive manner.

-Extracurriculars I am involved in: The Ninth Street Hooligans, EcoCenter, Hui Laule’a Hawai’i Club
+Extracurriculars I am involved in: The Ninth Street Hooligans a cappella group, 5C Hula Club, Claremont Climate Justice, & Hui Laule’a Hawai’i Club.

 Graduation Year: 2017